dport96/ITM352/morea/090.algorithms/experience-algorithms-program-logic.md

 b.
 Write out in robot commands the algorithm you specified.
 The robot only understands the commands forward and turn_right.
 If the command is successful, the command returns the boolean value you can use `while(x) { }` to repeat everything inside the `{}`’s so long as `x` is `true` and stops when `x` is `false`.
 You can negate a boolean value by placing a `!` in front.
 For example, `!true` will result in `false`.
 Hint: you can do this very simply using either two `while()` loops or one `while()` and one `if()` statement. *Write out* a small test to check your algorithm works.

-You can *try out* your algorithm using the [RobotSim emulation](RobotSim/RobotSim.html).
-There is also a fancy online [robot simulation](https://scratch.mit.edu/projects/340532/) you can use if you wish.
+** Extra credit** You can *try out* your algorithm using the fancy online [robot simulation](https://scratch.mit.edu/projects/340532/).
 If you use this, it is suggested you modify the existing program that make a sound when the robot hits something.
 You may also have to deal the the edges of the room as they are not walls and the robot doesn't bounce off them!
 There is a condition "if on edge bounce" you can use.

 Put your commands or screenshot of your Scratch code here:
 ```